-For this reason, we think it would be a great idea to make a note of good feedback physically.
+For this reason, it is a great idea to physically note of positive feedback.
 Whether this is daily, weekly or five highlights of your month, starting a list can help to provide evidence for your abilities.
 This way, when you’re next feeling fraudulent, you can refer to this list and be sure of your skills.
 Small actions like this are the basis to conquering your imposter syndrome.

 2) Communication is Key

 Talking about Imposter Syndrome is seriously underrated, and underused.

 One of the critical factors of Imposter Syndrome is feeling like you’re suffering alone.
 Usually, sufferers are reluctant to share how they’re feeling for fear of judgement, being correct in their worries, and so on.
 But actually, sharing these concerns can help both you and your listener.